-2.1 The Headteacher Mrs Jayne Browne has overall responsibility for SEND at Piddle Valley CE First School

-2.2 The designated teacher responsible for coordinating SEND provision for children/children/young people is: Mrs Vicki Nelson vnelson@piddlevalley.dorset.sch.uk 01300 348219

-2.3 The people co-ordinating the day to day SEND provision for children/young people in our school is/are: Mrs Vicki Nelson, Miss H Crankshaw, Mrs Gillie Van der Eyken

-2.4 They can be contacted at office@piddlevalley.dorset.sch.uk

-2.5 The Governor with oversight of the arrangements for SEN and disability is: Mrs Keith Campbell.
-He can be contacted via the school office on office@piddlevalley.dorset.sch.uk

-2.6 This policy was developed in conjunction with parents and carers, students, governors, teachers, teaching assistants and the leadership team.

-2.7 The terms "children/young people" and "child/young person" refer to anyone under the age of 18.
+- 2.1.
+The Headteacher/Head of school Jayne Browne has overall responsibility for SEND at Piddle Valley First School - 2.2.
+The designated teacher responsible for coordinating SEND provision for children/children/young people is: Vicki Nelson, vnelson@piddlevalley.dorset.sch.uk 01300 348219 - 2.3.
+The people co-ordinating the day to day SEND provision for children/young people in our school is/are:Vicki Nelson, Alice Roberts and Jemma Moore - 2.4.
+They can be contacted at office@piddlevalley.dorset.sch.uk - 2.5.
+The Governor with oversight of the arrangements for SEN and disability is: Mrs Lucy Bowtell.
+He/She can be contacted via the school office on office@piddlevalley.dorset.sch.uk - 2.6.
+This policy was developed in conjunction with parents and carers, students, governors, teachers, teaching assistants and the leadership team. - 2.7.
+The terms "children/young people" and "child/young person" refer to anyone under the age of 18.